Steinbeck-Lab/MORTAR/README.md

 <p>
 <b>Windows:</b> A convenient Windows OS installer executable for MORTAR is available
-(click <a href="https://github.com/FelixBaensch/MORTAR/releases/download/v1.4.0/MORTAR_v1.4.0.0_WINx64_installer.exe">here</a> to automatically download the installer.exe of the latest version).
+(click <a href="https://github.com/FelixBaensch/MORTAR/releases/download/v1.4.0/MORTAR_v1.4.0.0_WINx64_setup.exe">here</a> to automatically download the installer.exe of the latest version).
 Download the installer executable, start it, and follow the instructions to install MORTAR.
 Note that the installation includes a full Java Runtime Environment (JRE).
+During installation, you are asked whether desktop or start menu icons/shortcuts should be created.
+The executable (batch file) denoted "MORTAR" uses up to 4 GB of RAM, while the "MORTAR 20GB" configuration allocates up to 20 GB of your RAM for running MORTAR.
+The MORTAR program folder is located at "C:\Program Files\MORTAR\MORTARv1.4.0.0" by default but can be adjusted during installation.
-After installation, create a shortcut to an appropriate MORTAR start batch file on your Windows desktop.
-E.g. for MORTAR to use up to 4 gigabytes of RAM, copy a shortcut to batch file "MORTAR.bat" which is located in the MORTAR program folder (default "C:\Program Files\MORTAR\MORTARv1.4.0.0\bin" or the path specified at installation).
-To start MORTAR, double-click the created shortcut.
-MORTAR can be uninstalled by the provided Uninstall.exe executable in the MORTAR program folder or standard Windows functions.
+To start MORTAR, double-click one of the created shortcuts.
+MORTAR can be uninstalled by the provided "unins000.exe" executable in the MORTAR program folder or by standard Windows functions (Settings -> Apps -> Installed Apps).
 <br>
-As an alternative to "MORTAR.bat", there is also the "MORTAR_20GB.bat" batch file available that allocates up to 20 GB of RAM for MORTAR.
-If you want to configure your own heap space settings, open one of the provided batch files and adjust the line
+If you want to configure your own heap space settings for running MORTAR, open one of the provided batch files (in the "bin" subfolder of the MORTAR program folder, "MORTAR.bat" or "MORTAR_20GB.bat") in a text editor and adjust the line
 </p>

 ```shell